top of page

 4. There is some legal risk with equity crowdfunding.
 Regulations are in flux.
 In some cases, even these small investors will need to be qualified accredited investors.
 Before you launch your crowdfunding campaign, consult with an investment lawyer.

-The "sustainable growth and momentum" option
+3. Revenue-based financing: The sustainable growth and momentum option

 Revenue-based financing is a revenue sharing agreement between investors and a business.
 It’s usually debt capital that is secured by the recurring future revenue of the business rather than hard collateral or personal assets of the entrepreneur.
 The loan is paid back based on a percentage of the company’s monthly revenue instead of a fixed interest rate.